suhas-kamath/Bounce-Bash/README.md

 🎮 Bounce Bash
-A hyper-casual 2D arcade-style Unity game where you control a bouncing ball, dodge deadly obstacles, and collect coins to climb the scoreboard!
+A hyper-casual 2D arcade-style Unity game where you control a bouncing charcter, dodge deadly obstacles, and collect coins to climb the scoreboard!

 ✅ Features I Added